balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

             internal = rest_features.MyViewInternalPageFeature()

 We have made it!
 We have implemented both setups and manage the common use of feature classes.
-So let's start balder.
+So let's start Balder.

-Execute balder with both setups
+Execute Balder with both setups
 ===============================

-We can check if balder resolves our scenario with the both setups correctly.
-For this, just call balder with the argument ``--resolve-only``:
+We can check if Balder resolves our scenario with the both setups correctly.
+For this, just call Balder with the argument ``--resolve-only``:

 .. code-block::